29- Moment redistribution for Continuous steel beams.

 How do we perform redistribution?

-We will introduce a continuous beam with two equal spans; the acting load is uniform.
+We will introduce a continuous beam with two equal spans, with the acting load being uniform.
 The following slide image shows the moment values before and after redistribution.

 Moment redistribution for built end beam.